Zum Inhalt springen

 [15] Turning Away or Turning Back?
 German Exiles Torn Between Disquiet and Homesickness

+After the end of the war, Alfred Döblin finds neither a homeland nor much recognition in Germany – and goes to France.
 Thomas Mann, who is highly respected in both East and West Germany, makes Switzerland his primary residence.
 Martin Wolff, the professor of civil law who was expelled in 1935, remains in London until his death.
 Ernst Fraenkel teaches in West Berlin, but for a considerable length of time his work The Dual State, which deals with the German state under Nazism, receives barely any attention.
+The former communist publisher Babette Gross co-founds the newspaper Frankfurter Allgemeine Zeitung.
+In spite of censorship and his sometimes critical stance towards the regime, Stefan Heym becomes one of the most important writers of the GDR.

 [16] Postponed, Put Off, and also Forgotten: Grudging Restitution and Belated Remembrance